 Before we started our year of slow travel in Europe, we already had quite a bit of experience using Airbnb.
 We used it almost exclusively when we traveled within the United States, and we had gotten pretty good figuring out which rentals would be worth our time and money, and which ones would ruin our vacation.
 Of course, we made a few mistakes (and we still do sometimes), but our experiences just kept improving.
 Once we started slow traveling though, our needs changed dramatically and we had to recalibrate quite a bit.
 In this post, we’ll go over the reasons why Airbnb can be perfect for slow travel, and share our tips for making it work as well as possible.

 If you aren’t sure what slow travel is, read our post, The Definition of Slow Travel.
+And if you were looking for Airbnb reviews, consider viewing our gigantic article, Every Airbnb We’ve Ever Stayed At.

 And by the way, if you read this and decide to rent an Aibnb for the first time, you can save $40 by signing up with this link!
 If you do, then you’ll be supporting our continued travels as well because we’ll also get a $20 discount, which we will definitely put to good use.